 The central point of the essay, which Javier completely ignored, was that the March was wholly a political stunt, planned and executed by persons with questionable, highly partisan agendas, and who wouldn’t know scientific rigor if it walked up and introduced itself.
 How seriously can you take such a thing?

-But whatever their shortcomings in the way of knowledge and coherent reasoning, Alarmists are generally quite long on passion and certainty.
+But whatever their shortcomings in the way of knowledge and coherent reasoning, Alarmists are generally quite long on zeal and certainty.
 There is little room for doubt in their minds, and if you happen not to share their point of view, they are wont to express disapproval in the strongest possible terms.
-They might, for example, tell you, as Javier so eloquently did, to “get a fkn clue.”
+They might, for example, tell you, as Javier did, to “get a fkn clue.”

 There is something odd about this obsession Alarmist types have with carbon, as though it were the enemy.
 Truth is, we owe our lives to this element, literally.
 Carbon’s unequaled ability to form complex molecules with other elements, chiefly hydrogen and oxygen, makes life possible.
 Without carbon we would not exist.